BojanSof/blog/_posts/2024-02-20-PythonDeviceDevToolkit.md

 Embedded systems play a crucial role in powering modern devices, integrating hardware and software to perform a wide range of tasks.
 Often, these devices include one or more [sensors](https://en.wikipedia.org/wiki/Sensor), used for converting physical quantity to a signal which can be processed by microcomputer system.
-There is a large number of sensors available, for sensing:
+There is a large number of sensors available, for sensing temperature, pressure, humidity, different kinds of gasses, vibrations, acceleration, electric fields, magnetic fields, distance, light, and many more.
-- temperature,
-- pressure,
-- humidity,
-- different kinds of gasses,
-- vibrations,
-- acceleration,
-- electric fields,
-- magnetic fields,
-- distance,
-- light, and many more.

 The microcomputer system can be microcontroller consisting of hardware peripherals which are often used to interface with many kinds of sensors, while also allow for quite flexible firmware development.
 These hardware peripherals most of the times implement many communication protocols, including the serial [I<sup>2</sup>C](https://en.wikipedia.org/wiki/I%C2%B2C), [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), and [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) protocols, but also allow to implement parallel communication protocols.